Zn4rK/telldus-live/README.md

 # Telldus Live PHP API

-In anticipation of the local support for [Tellstick Net](http://www.telldus.se/products/tellstick_net), I've decided to write this API to facilitate the process of creating your own interfaces and other cool stuff you can do with the hardware.
+In anticipation of the [local support (4 years now!)](http://developer.telldus.se/ticket/114) for [Tellstick Net](http://www.telldus.se/products/tellstick_net), I've decided to write this API to facilitate the process of creating your own interfaces and other cool stuff you can do with the hardware.

 I was worried a bit about the latency by using this API, but it seems to work almost instant.